This Is America (song): Composition

-The song features a gospel-style choir and background contributions from various American rappers.
-Young Thug, Slim Jxmmi, BlocBoy JB, 21 Savage and Quavo each deliver an ad-lib.
-Young Thug returns to supply the song's outro.
+The song features a gospel-style choir and ad-libs from Young Thug, Slim Jxmmi of Rae Sremmurd, BlocBoy JB, 21 Savage, and Quavo.
+Young Thug returns to supply the song's outro, garnering him writing credits.
 The lyrics primarily address black culture in the United States and gun violence in the country.
 It also touches on the subject of police brutality and misconduct.
 Pitchfork's Stephen Kearse described the song as a representation of the "tightrope of being black", with the song "built on the sharp contrast between jolly, syncretic melodies and menacing trap cadences".

-Bryan Rolli of Forbes calls it "a vicious, urgent take on modern trap music, as Glover adopts the clipped, percussive flow of his contemporaries atop crackling 808s and rumbling bass."
+Glover has stated that the idea for the song "started as a joke," elaborating in a video interview with GQ: "To be completely honest, 'This is America' — that was all we had was that line.
+It started as a Drake diss, to be honest, as like a funny way of doing it.
+But then I was like, this s–t sounds kind of hard though.
+So I was like, let me play with it."
+(As Childish Gambino, Glover had a mostly one-sided feud with Drake that began in 2014; he has since clarified his 'bravado' was just part of the gig and no hate was intended.)

-Media outlets reported that a number of listeners accused Gambino of plagiarism over "This Is America", pointing out the similarities between the song and "American Pharaoh" by Jase Harley.
+A number of listeners accused Gambino of plagiarism over "This Is America", pointing out the similarities between the song and "American Pharaoh" by Jase Harley.
 CBS News stated, "The tracks have a similar sound, and share similar themes in the lyrics."
 Harley stated that he felt "This Is America" was influenced by his song.
 At the time, he did not have an issue with this.
 However, when Gambino did not acknowledge him at the Grammys, Harley was upset and called Gambino a "house slave".
 Glover's manager, Fam Rothstein, denied any plagiarism.